SEAGuide

 photo credit: Nate Watters

 We like to think that all ice creams are special and amazing, but soft serve is in an elite league of its own.
-It’s creamy, smooth, and isn’t as bad as a regular scoop if your teeth are sensitive to cold stuff.
-The only problem is, Seattle doesn’t have a ton of it.
+It’s creamy, smooth, and isn’t as intense as a regular scoop if your teeth are sensitive to cold stuff.
+While Seattle doesn’t have a ton of it, there are enough places serving swirled frozen dairy (and in some cases, the lack of dairy) to rank the very best.
+You can find textbook vanilla cones, matcha flavors, and other tasty options all around town, proving that OK, thank goodness, there’s actually plenty of great soft serve to enjoy.

-Prefer hard ice cream?
+Prefer scoops?
 Check out our full guide to The Best Ice Cream In Seattle.

 THE SPOTS